 ✓ Are interested in learning a new language

-✓ Love activities like scuba diving, hiking, ziplining, kayaking and surfing
+✓ Love activities like scuba diving, hiking, ziplining, rafting and surfing

 ✓ Are enthusiastic about animal welfare and conservation